Remote Access Policy

 4.3.3 Nonstandard hardware configurations must be approved by Information Security Office.

-4.3.4 All devices that are connected to Connecticut College campus networks via remote access technologies must use the most uptodate antivirus software.
+4.3.4 All devices that are connected to Connecticut College campus networks via remote access technologies must use the most uptodate antivirus software and operating systems.
 Employees, students and College Affiliates using their personal devices can download recommended anti virus software at the following URL: (https://www.conncoll.edu/informationservices/technologyservices/informationsecurity/antivirussoftware/).

 4.3.5 Third party College Affiliates must comply with requirements as stated in the Contractor Screening Policy.